emna2881/E3NG-Toolchanger/Docs/build_guide.md

 ### 8. Electronics - Top
 ![image](./Images/top.png)
 Additional holes have been added to smoothly route the hotend wiring.
-Use a PG7 flexible cable gland, or use the provided printable alternative.
+Use a PG7 flexible cable gland, or use the provided printable alternative instead.
 Plug any unused holes by printing the hole_cover model.

 **[BOM]**
 - PG7 Flexible Cable Gland (or printed alternative)